julienbourdeau/wp-shortcode-for-bootstrap/README.md

 wp-shortcode-for-bootstrap
 ==========================

-If your theme is using Bootstrap (original or modified one), this plugin will add shortcodes and selector in the visual editor.
+This plugin will add some bootstrap features into shortcodes and add dropdown menus in the visual editor.

 WP Shortcode For Bootstrap
 --------------------------